STUDENT CONDUCT PROCEDURE

 c.
 Committee Discretion: The Student Misconduct Committee may, at its discretion, impose a lesser penalty in consideration of the nature and severity of the misconduct, mitigating circumstances, or patterns of repetition.

-d.
-Notification: The Academic Dishonesty Incident Report is issued by the Dean/Academic Manager to the Student to notify them that a fourth incident has occurred.
+f.
+Notification: The Academic Dishonesty Incident Report is issued by the Dean/Academic Manager to the Student to notify him/her that a 4th incident has occurred.
 The Student Misconduct Committee will issue a formal decision letter to the Student.

 a.
-Referral: Upon submission of a fifth incident by the Dean/Academic Manager to the Admissions and Registration Directorate, the Student’s file, including the current and all previous Academic Dishonesty Incident Reports, is referred to the Student Misconduct Committee for review.
+Referral: Upon submission of a fifth incident by the Dean/Academic Manager to the Admissions and Registration Directorate, the Student’s file, including the current and all previous Academic Dishonesty Incident Reports is referred by the Admissions and Registration Directorate to the Student Misconduct Committee for review.

 b.
 Maximum Penalty: Permanent dismissal from the University, reflected on the transcript as a “W” grade for all Courses taken during the Semester during which the suspension occurred.